Eating Chickpeas (Chana) During Pregnancy

 4. Brain Development

-- Chickpeas can lead to allergic reactions if you have a history of sensitivity to chanas.
+- Chickpeas can lead to allergic reactions if you have a history of sensitivity towards them.

-- Chickpeas can also lead to acidity in some women.
-But worry not, soaking the legumes overnight can help you do away with the acidic content.
+- Chickpeas can also lead to acidity in some women, but worry not, soaking the legumes overnight can help you get rid of the acidic content.

-- If you are suffering from diarrhoea, chickpeas should be avoided as it may worsen the situation
+- If you are suffering from diarrhoea, chickpeas should be avoided as dietary fibre in it may worsen the situation.

-- Consuming high fibre food such as chickpeas can help reduce constipation.
-But eating partially hard chickpeas can cause digestion problems you would want to avoid when pregnant.
+- Consuming high-fibre food such as chickpeas can help reduce constipation, but eating under-cooked chickpeas can cause digestion problems, which you would want to avoid when pregnant.

-- Eating too much of anything is harmful.
-Same goes the case for chickpeas.
-Eating chickpeas on a regular basis can lead to stomach ache and discomforts while pregnant.
-Though the reason is not known, it is believed to be bloating or gas accumulation.
+- Overeating any food is harmful.
+Same goes for chickpeas.
+Eating chickpeas regularly can lead to stomach ache and discomfort due to bloating or gas accumulation.

-- In some women who are allergic to soybeans, they may also become allergic to chickpeas and have reactions like itching, nausea, or even an upset stomach.
+- In some cases, women who are allergic to soybeans could also become allergic to chickpeas and have reactions like itching, nausea, or even an upset stomach.
 In that case, eating chickpeas must be avoided altogether.

 How to Cook Chickpeas?